-If you double on the oboe, here is a list of the essentials you might need.
+If you double on the oboe, here is a list of the acessories you might need.

 I have been doubling on woodwinds for over 20 years.
 There have been gigs where I have taken up to 6 different instruments with me!
-Here are some essentials you’ll need to make oboe a comfortable part of your regular set-up.
+Whether you are looking for an oboe sale, or gig acessories, here are some essentials you’ll need to make oboe a comfortable part of your regular set-up.

 The Basics